ryanmccluretx/Modbus-Adapter/python/README.md

   * Defaults to __1883__

    __adapterSettingsCollection__
-  * The MQTT port number of the ClearBlade Platform instance the adapter will connect to
   * See the _Runtime Configuration_ section below
   * OPTIONAL

    __adapterSettingsItem__
-  * The MQTT port number of the ClearBlade Platform instance the adapter will connect to
   * See the _Runtime Configuration_ section below
   * OPTIONAL